Dahlias are magnificent flowers.

 Well-drained soil guarantees that this kind of mishap doesn’t happen.

-- Water dahlias without wetting their leaves.
+- Water dahlia without wetting its leaves.
 Doing this will help avoid any risk of disease.

 - Water preferably in the evening to reduce evaporation and also save water.